I’m guessing that if you’re reading this, you’re either a lovely small business owner or a lovely person who works for a lovely small business.

 If you absolutely do not have the ability to create a list of links of your web page that doesn’t look hideously ugly, then sure – use Linktree.
 But if you’ve paid someone to create and maintain that website, maybe have a word and find out why that isn’t possible.

-To everyone else, build your own Linktree on your site, and start reaping the search engine benefits.
+To everyone else, build your own Linktree-esque page on your site, and start reaping the search engine benefits.

 PS.
 Here’s a very excellent article from Ashlyn Carter on HoneyBook on how to use Linktree better – every principle can be applied to a website list too!